meganga/portfolio_using_bootstrap/README.md

 ## Launch

 #### Desktop:
--Latest versions of most desktop browsers are supported.(As of Oct 2020)
+-Latest versions of most desktop browsers are supported.
  - **Edge**
 	 - IE10+(IE9 and below are not supported)
  - **Firefox**